By adding a night

 When handheld use is not required,

-select an exposure time long enough that the
+select an exposure time long enough that the movement

-movement of objects under observation does
+of objects under observation does not result in image

-not result in image blur.
-As with un-intensified
+blur.
+As with un-intensified photography, long exposures

-not available, try bracing your camera against
+one is not available, try bracing your camera against

 a stationary object like a tree or wall.
-In
+In order to

-pressing the camera shutter release (which
+camera shutter release (which can cause enough movement

-use the camera’s timer.
+to blur a photo), use the camera’s timer.

 |